December 29, 2022

 In inference, the model is stored on the user’s device.
 Thus, predictions are quickly prepared using the model on the user device.

 Federated learning methods are critical in supporting privacy-sensitive applications where the training data is distributed at the network edge.
-The models that come out as a result of federated learning are trained on a variety of data, all without compromising privacy.
+The models that come out of this are trained on various data, all without compromising privacy.